Global stocks edge higher as Turkey worries offset U.S.-China trade talks

-MSCI's All-Country World index, which follows shares in 47 countries, rose 0.3 percent, though the index remained on track for its third straight weekly decline.
+The Wall Street Journal reported on Friday afternoon that Chinese and U.S. negotiators are drawing up a road map for their trade talks next week.
+Both countries aim to resolve an escalating tariff war.

-A Chinese delegation led by Vice Minister of Commerce Wang Shouwen will meet U.S. representatives, China's Ministry of Commerce said in a statement.
-The Wall Street Journal reported that talks will take place in Washington on Aug.
-21 and 22.
+A Chinese delegation led by Vice Minister of Commerce Wang Shouwen will meet U.S. representatives, China's Ministry of Commerce said on Thursday.

-The world's two largest economies are due to slap tariffs on billions of dollars of each other's goods on Aug.
+The world's two largest economies are due to impose tariffs on billions of dollars of each other's goods on Aug.
 23, in addition to levies that took effect on July 6.

 "There is still a great deal of difference between agreeing to talk and coming to an agreement," said CMC Markets analyst Michael Hewson.